NechamiWa/rooms-chat/README.md

 ## Contributing:
 Contributions to the project are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License:
-This project is licensed under the MIT License - see the LICENSE file for details.

-#### For more information, please visit the project repository: https://github.com/NechamiWa
+#### For more information, please visit the project repository: https://github.com/NechamiWa/rooms-chat